Setheum-Labs/Setheum/chassis/lib-sepl/LiquidAir/README.md

 # LiquidAir - Powering DeFi Liquid Derivatives.

-⚠️WIP - Work In Progress, Not Production Ready!
+⚠️WIP - This is Work In Progress!

 LiquidAir is Setheum's Super Protocol for One-Stop Cross-Chain Liquid Derivatives.

 ## Liquid Derivatives:

-### LiquidAirables - LA-Tokens: These are Liquidity tokens issued when `ground_liquidity` is deposited in LiquidAir as ZIMS colateral or Slixon liquidity.
+### LiquidAirables - LA-Tokens: These are Liquidity tokens issued when `ground_liquidity` is deposited in LiquidAir as ZIMS colateral or LiquidAir liquidity.
 ```
 LA_LAIR("LiquidAirable LAIR", 18),
 LA_SET("LiquidAirable SET", 18),